-The Bank has obligation to pay certain amounts to each employee who retires with the Bank in accordance with Art.
+The Bank has an obligation to pay certain amounts to each employee who retires with the Bank in accordance with Art.
 222, § 3 of the Labor Code.
 According to these regulations in the LC, when a labor contract of a bank's employee, who has acquired a pension right, is ended, the Bank is obliged to pay him compensations amounted to two gross monthly salaries.
-In case the employee's length of service in the bank equals to or is greater than 10 or more years, as at retirement date, then the compensation amounts to six gross monthly salaries.
+Where the employee has been with the same employer for the past 10 years, this employee is entitled to a compensation amounting to six gross monthly salaries.
 As at balance sheet date, the Management of the Bank estimates the approximate amount of the potential expenditures for every employee using the projected unit credit method.